TRIP-Lab/itinerum-tripkit-cli/README.md

 Want to get up and running fast?
 Try the [itinerum-tripkit-cli quickstart guide](https://trip-lab.github.io/itinerum-tripkit-cli/quickstart)!

-If you're more interested in taking a look under the hood, check out the underlying *itinerum-tripkit* and documentation here: https://github.com/TRIP-Lab/itinerum-tripkit
+If you're more interested in taking a look under the hood, you can find our underlying *itinerum-tripkit* and documentation here: https://github.com/TRIP-Lab/itinerum-tripkit

 ## Quick comands